How to Strategically Organize Content for Lead Generation

 Generating leads can come in many forms, from an organic blog post to paid social advertising – check out this top ten list to learn more.
 After you get the leads, you can nurture them through the pipeline in a variety of ways.

 As a former teacher, I appreciate education and learning.
-Really, everyone is a student of something at any given moment in life – which means you have the opportunity to educate your prospects before you even know who they are.
+Everyone is a student of something at any given moment in life – which means you have the opportunity to educate your prospects before you even know who they are.

 With so much information available digitally, B2B buyers prefer to educate themselves on products and services before ever speaking to a salesperson.
 That means your content matters, and you can provide the answers that your prospects need as an expert in your industry.